 1913: Throughout the early 20th century a location for the public library was often at the periphery of discussions by city officials and those involved in planning the Civic Center.
 Prior to the 1906 Earthquake and Fires the library was located in the Old City Hall.
-However, the facilities were considered insufficient and following the destruction of the Old City Hall, a search was on to find a permanent home.
-To that end Library Trustees acquired property on block 0815.
-In December 1913, Library Trustees transferred ownership of their property to the City in exchange for property on block 0353 for the future main public library.
-57
+However, the facilities were considered insufficient and following the failure of the Old City Hall, a search was on to find a permanent home.
+To that end Library Trustees acquired property on block 0787, which later became the preferred site for the City Hall.
+In December 1913, Library Trustees transferred ownership of their property on block 0787 to the City in exchange for property on block 0353 for the future main public library.
+63

 1913: (Newton J. Tharp) Commercial High School building was moved from its location on Grove Street (today's Civic Center Plaza) to the southwest corner of block 0815 (135 Fell Street) when that block was given to the Board of Education in exchange.
-58 It should not be confused with the High School of Commerce which was bult in 1926 on the same block.
+64 It